Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Looking inside the containers

 Sometimes it's useful to look at what's been deployed in the containers.
-For example,you may wonder how to access the Repository container and list the custom Repository extension JARs that have been deployed.
+For example, you may wonder how to access the Repository container and list the custom Repository extension JARs that have been deployed.

 You can do that as follows: